seanbreckenridge/discord_data/README.md

 The request to process the data has to be done manually, and it can take a while for them to deliver it to you.

+This supports both the old CSV and new JSON formats for messages.

 ### Install:

 Requires `python3.8+`.
 To install with pip, run: